planningcenter/api-docs/source/includes/_check-ins.md

 Parameter | Value | Description
 --------- | ----- | -----------
-include | location | include associated location include | event | include associated event include | event_period | include associated event_period
+filter | regular | filter using the named scope "regular" filter | guest | filter using the named scope "guest" filter | volunteer | filter using the named scope "volunteer" filter | attendee | filter using the named scope "attendee" filter | first_time | filter using the named scope "first_time" filter | one_time_guest | filter using the named scope "one_time_guest" filter | not_one_time_guest | filter using the named scope "not_one_time_guest" filter | checked_out | filter using the named scope "checked_out" include | location | include associated location include | event | include associated event include | event_period | include associated event_period